Table of Contents

 Hepatic copper concentration

-A liver biopsy reveals copper concentration of more than 250 mcg/g of dry weight.
+A liver biopsy reveals a copper concentration of more than 250 mcg/g of dry weight.
 A normal hepatic copper concentration (reference range, 15-55 mcg/g) excludes Wilson’s disease.
 Other chronic hepatic disorders may produce elevated hepatic copper concentration.

 Radio-labeled copper testing analyses hepatic copper metabolism with blood collected at 1, 2, 4, 24, and 48 hours after oral ingestion of radio-labeled copper (64Cu or67 Cu).
 Radioactivity promptly appears after absorption, followed by hepatic clearance.
-In healthy people, reappearance of the radioactivity in serum occurs as the labeled copper is incorporated into newly synthesized ceruloplasmin and released into the circulation.
-Patients with Wilson disease do not exhibit the secondary rise in radioactivity.
+In healthy people, the reappearance of the radioactivity in serum occurs as the labeled copper is incorporated into newly synthesized ceruloplasmin and released into the circulation.
+Patients with Wilson disease do not exhibit a secondary rise in radioactivity.